ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 ### Proxy Server
 The app does support a proxy server.

+### Python Environment
+Python 3.6+ is supported.
+Additional package dependencies may exist for each of these packages:
+* resilient-circuits>=45.0.0
 ---

 ## Installation

 ### Install
-* To install or uninstall an App or Integration on the _Resilient platform_, see the documentation at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
+* To install or uninstall an App or Integration on the _IBM SOAR platform_, see the documentation at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
 * To install or uninstall an App on _IBM Cloud Pak for Security_, see the documentation at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs) and follow the instructions above to navigate to Orchestration and Automation.

 ### App Configuration